 - Flaws in the study design are another major reason for rejection by journals.
 Flaws in the study design would include poorly formulated study questions, and improper methodology, selection of the wrong representative samples, improper statistics, etc.

 - Poorly written manuscripts (poor language, grammar, word choice, tense, style of writing) can also lead to the rejection of a manuscript.
+However, this can be avoided with Trinka.
+Its exclusive features are designed for correcting all such errors easily.

 This list is not exhaustive, and there are several other factors that journals may consider before rejecting your manuscript.
 Sometimes, rejection may also be due to causes that authors have no control over, such as the journal receiving two papers dealing with the same topic, number of submission received by the journal, peer reviewer quality, space constraints, etc. However, authors need to ensure that their manuscripts are error-free and meet the high standards of publishing before submission to an impactful journal.
+The best way to achieve publication-readiness is to use Trinka.
+Trinka works with the author and enhances the writing quality, making it ready for the global audience.